zhaoxinf/FANzhaoxin666.github.io/index.md

 ## Experience
 + 2021.6-now, working as a technical consultant in **Luokung tech**.
 Point cloud segmentation.
 + 2021.6-now, working as a technical consultant in **Shensi tech**.
 Human body reconstruction.
-+ 2020.10-2021.06, working as a research intern in **3D Vision&AR Group, Bytedanc Inc**.
++ 2020.10-2021.06, working as a research intern in **Bytedanc Inc**.
 6D object pose estimation.
 + 2020.05-2020.06，working as a research intern in **DeepGLint**.
 Vision based diagnose.
 + 2019.9-now,PhD student at **Renmin Unvivesity of China**.
 Computer science.
 + 2015.7-2019.7, bachelor student at  **China University of Petroleum, Beijing**.
 Geophysics